This post contains affiliate links. Please see our disclosure policy.

 - Butter – I prefer salted butter, but you can use unsalted butter if that’s your preference.

 - Milk – I used 2% milk.
-I think whole milk would also work, but I don’t know if buttermilk would work the same.
+I think whole milk would also work, but I don’t recommend buttermilk.

-- Sour Cream – Use full-fat sour cream at room temperature for best results.
+- Sour Cream – Use full-fat sour cream at room temperature.

 - Vanilla Extract – Since the flavor in this cake comes from simple quality ingredients, be sure to use real vanilla instead of imitation for the best flavor.